Armin Shimerman: Voice work

 He has voiced several video-game villains, including Toad and Zealot in X-Men Legends and X-Men Legends II: Rise of Apocalypse respectively, Andrew Ryan in the BioShock series, Razputin's father in Psychonauts, and General Skarr from Evil Con Carne and The Grim Adventures of Billy & Mandy.
 He then lent his voice talent to BioWare for their games Jade Empire (as Emperor Sun Hai, Abbot Song, and the Innkeeper) and Mass Effect (as the original Salarian Councilor and Fai Dan).
 He also voiced Dr. Emil Narud, Mohandar, and Dr. Emil Narud in its human form in the 2010 RTS video game StarCraft II: Wings of Liberty and the 2013 expansion StarCraft II: Heart of the Swarm, respectively.

 He also voiced the role of Quark in various Deep Space Nine video games, such as Harbinger and the Fallen and reprised the role in the 2018 expansion Star Trek Online: Victory is Life.

 He also voiced Ben Robbins and the Shopkeeper in the first two episodes of Rocket Power from 1999 to 2000.

 In 2008, he voiced the character of Wilmer in an audio dramatization of The Maltese Falcon, which also featured actors Michael Madsen, Sandra Oh, and Edward Herrmann.
 In addition, he voiced the character of Mr. Phillips in Focus on the Family Radio Theatre's production of Anne of Green Gables.
 He also voiced Raanu along with the villager and a village leader in the straight-to-DVD animated film Bionicle: The Legend Reborn.
 He also voices Green Goblin in the action role-playing video game Marvel: Ultimate Alliance 2.

 In 2011, he provided additional voices for the MMORPG Star Wars: The Old Republic.

 In 2012, he also voiced Che Garcia Hansson and Old Joseph Cajiais for the MMORPG The Secret World.

 His best known voice work is that of Doctor Nefarious in the Ratchet & Clank franchise, a role for which he received much praise.

 He reprised his roles as Dr. Nefarious and Andrew Ryan and also voiced a Vox Populi enemy in the crossover fighting game PlayStation All-Stars Battle Royale.

+Theatre

+Shimerman appeared on Broadway in Joseph Papp's The Threepenny Opera, Saint Joan at Circle in the Square Theatre,I Remember Mama, and George Abbott's Broadway.
+He is a company member of the Antaeus Theatre Company in Los Angeles.
+His extensive regional theatre credits include performances with San Diego Repertory Theatre, The Old Globe, American Shakespeare Festival, Guthrie Theatre, Indiana Repertory Theatre, and the Geffen Playhouse.